 We provide comfortable studio and living space in a three-story house.
 A kitchen, living/dining room, outdoor deck, and fire pit, act as common areas of the house.
 Residents have their own bedroom and studio, and either a private or shared bathroom.

 There are three dedicated studio spaces, each with work surfaces, chairs, lighting, power strips, and storage space.
 The upstairs studio is suitable for dry work, writing, research, photo and video editing, architecture, sound, etc. The main floor studio is suitable for various wet and dry media.
 The basement studio functions as an experimental media studio, supporting simple printmaking and photography.

-The well-equipped kitchen has a large island, two sinks, and is equipped with a good selection of cooking tools and basic pantry staples.
+The kitchen is equipped with a good selection of cooking tools and basic pantry staples.

 Our library has collections of literature and reference; graphic arts, typography, printmaking, and photography; architecture and urban/space planning; and ecology and Appalachian culture.

 The house has both heating and air-conditioning, as well as laundry facilities.